AnyLog-co/documentation/deployments/OpenHorizon/Open Horizon.md

 @Troy - needs to explain how he associated AnyLog with OpenHorizon

 ## Create AnyLog node as a Service on Open Horizon
-The following provides directions for deploying an AnyLog Operator & Query via OpenHorizon.

-IBM has deployed a _Master_ node which will be used against `132.177.125.232:32048` (REST communication - `132.177.125.232:32049`).

 1. Request the AnyLog license key to download AnyLog from the _Docker_ repository using: [AnyLog Downloads](https://anylog.co/download-anylog)